 Students must comply with the Schools of Pharmacy Code of Conduct while on placement.
-The Code of Conduct is available at the following link.
-Breaches of the Code of Conduct must be reported to the APPEL Ops team or a Practice Educator as soon as possible.
+The Code of Conduct is available here.
+Breaches of the Code of Conduct must be reported to the APPEL Operations team or a Practice Educator as soon as possible.